MalyshevMaksim/RandomUserGenerator-MVVM-CleanArchitecture/README.md

 ## Technologies
 - MVVM using Bond binding framework
 - Alamofire for network layer
-- Realm Database for persistent storage
+- Realm for persistent storage
 - Programmatically UI using SnapKit
+- Swinject for dependency injection
 - Unit and UI tests

 ## Screenshots